googlecloudlab/kickstarter-analysis/Written_Report_Template.md

 ## Analysis and Challenges

+The analysis is performed in an Excel file.
+You can follow along in the analysis by downloading and opening the [Kickstarter_Challenge.xlsx](resources/Kickstarter_Challenge.xlsx) file.
 To analyse the Kickstarter data, we perform the following steps building on the lessons in the module:
 - Create a new column "Years" using the `YEAR()` function in Excel and extract the year based on data in the "Date Created Conversion" column.
 - Create a pivot table.